Skip to content

 • Click on the operator or value to modify it without changing the rest of the query.

-• To instantly filter by tag or owner, click on a tag or owner in the respective column.
+• To instantly filter by tag or owner, click on it in the respective column.

 For the syntax, see Search and filter the runs table.